tbarreiros2002/elevator-ncs-testbed/README.md

-# elevator-ncs-testbed
+# Elevator NCS Testbed

-Distributed networked control system testbed for a single-axis elevator, including MATLAB server and Python client implementations.
+MATLAB server and Python client used in the MSc thesis on networked control of a single-axis elevator.

+- `server.zip` – MATLAB server code
+- `client.zip` – Python client code

+Provided for reference and reproducibility.